By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When you go to “add media,” you will have the option to upload files or use your media library.
 Initially, you’ll have to upload everything.
 Some pictures, like the one I use for my writing posts or the one I use for some of the technical “what is” posts, I reuse repeatedly.
 Most of the posts need fresh pictures each time.
 Your media library allows you to find and reuse your pictures.

 Once you have selected a picture make sure you go to the right, scroll down, and fill in all the boxes.
-You will need to insert a caption which will appear on your post.
+You will need to insert a caption that will appear in your post.
 I always put the credit for where I got the picture directly after my title.
 You can also tell it to place the picture at the left of the text, to the right of the text, or in the middle.
 Once you click insert into post, it will automatically be placed into your post wherever you left your cursor.

 Mark your post for categories and tags.

 Categories allow you to lump a group of posts together.
-I have categories for various mental illnesses, substance abuse, writing and so on.
+I have categories for various mental illnesses, substance abuse, writing, and so on.
 If you know which categories, you will be using, create them ahead of time.
 You can add new categories at any time.

 Tags help search engines find your post.
 A brief tag like writing probably won’t rank very well and will not bring you many readers.
 A longer tag like “writing your first blog post” could potentially rank better and bring you more views.